 Christopher was a senior studying chemical engineering with an emphasis in biomed and pre-medicine.
 His project focused on recycling valuable metals, such as lithium and cobalt, from lithium-ion batteries.
 Outside of classes, Christopher was an active member of Alpha Sigma Phi and volunteered in the Emergency Department at LMH.
 Christopher plans to attend graduate school for chemical engineering or medical school.

 Yinxian was a senior pursuing a degree in chemical engineering with a biomedical concentration.
 In Dr. Shiflett’s lab, he was part of a team that is working on the PFOA removal from drinking water using microporous zeolites.
 Yinxian was involved with KU Biodiesel Initiative and was a part of the University Honors Program.
-Yinxian will be attending Columbia University to pursue a graduate degree in chemical engineering.
+Yinxian is attending the Columbia University to obtain a graduate degree in Chemical Engineering

 Jane was a senior pursuing a degree in chemical engineering with a concentration in pre-medicine.
 She worked on researching the iron binding capabilities of zeolites with Professor Mark Shiflett, Dr. David Corbin, and Professor Cory Berkland.
 Outside of classes, Jane was active on the board of International Student Association, was an orientation leader for International Orientation, and was a member of the University Honors Program.
-Jane is now pursuing a MS in Environmental Engineering at the University of Kansas.
+Jane is attending the University of Kansas to obtain a MS in Chemical Engineering.

 Grant was a senior who studied chemical engineering at KU.
 He was part of the valuable metal recovery group that targeted the recycle of lithium and cobalt from mixed metal oxide batteries.
 Grant is currently working at Pall Corporation as a Field Service Engineer.

 Kaylee was a senior pursuing a degree in chemical engineering.
 In Dr. Shiflett’s lab, she studied the thermal stability of vaccines and how to use encapsulation to prevent denaturation of the proteins in vaccines during transport.
 At KU, she wasinvolved in SWE, AIChE, and was one of the large event chairs for Chem Club.
-Kaylee plans to attend the University of Minnesota to obtain a PhD in Chemical Engineering.
+Kaylee is attending the University of Minnesota to obtain a PhD in Chemical Engineering